reactjs/rfcs/text/0006-static-lifecycle-methods.md

 ### `componentWillMount` -> `UNSAFE_componentWillMount`

-This method will log a deprecation warning in development mode recommending that users use `componentDidMount` instead (when possible) or rename to `UNSAFE_componentWillMount`.
+This method is deprecated and will be removed in the next major version.
+Read about the motivations behind this change at [fb.me/react-async-component-lifecycle-hooks](https://fb.me/react-async-component-lifecycle-hooks)

-`componentWillMount` will be removed entirely in version 17.
+As a temporary workaround, you can rename to `UNSAFE_componentWillMount` instead.

 ### `componentWillUpdate` -> `UNSAFE_componentWillUpdate`

-This method will log a deprecation warning in development mode recommending that users use `componentDidUpdate` instead (when possible) or rename to `UNSAFE_componentWillUpdate`.
+This method is deprecated and will be removed in the next major version.
+Read about the motivations behind this change at [fb.me/react-async-component-lifecycle-hooks](https://fb.me/react-async-component-lifecycle-hooks)

-`componentWillUpdate` will be removed entirely in version 17.
+As a temporary workaround, you can rename to `UNSAFE_componentWillUpdate` instead.

 ### `componentWillReceiveProps` -> `UNSAFE_componentWillReceiveProps`

-This method will log a deprecation warning in development mode recommending that users use the new static `getDerivedStateFromProps` method instead (when possible) or rename to `UNSAFE_componentWillReceiveProps`.
+This method is deprecated and will be removed in the next major version.
+Use `static getDerivedStateFromProps()` instead.
+Read about the motivations behind this change at [fb.me/react-async-component-lifecycle-hooks](https://fb.me/react-async-component-lifecycle-hooks)

-`componentWillReceiveProps` will be removed entirely in version 17.
+As a temporary workaround, you can rename to `UNSAFE_componentWillReceiveProps` instead.

 # Drawbacks